Index

 Compared with benchmark

-Excess premature mortality for England has shown a slight increase over the same time period increasing from 350% higher to almost 390% higher among people with severe mental ill health compared to people without severe mental ill health in England.
+Excess premature mortality for England has shown a slight increase over the same time period increasing from 350% higher to almost 390% higher among people with severe mental ill health compared to people without severe mental ill health.

 Compared with benchmark